Know Your Risk Before It Strikes

 If you smoke, here’s even more motivation to snuff out the habit: It’s a leading risk for developing gum disease.
 We also advise these measures to optimize your oral health:

-• Get a dental cleaning every 3 months, or as advised by your dental provider.
 The study also found that people who hadn’t gone to a dentist in the previous year had a 50 percent higher mortality rate than those who went two or more times annually, leading the researchers to conclude that good oral health promotes longevity by helping people avoid lethal systemic diseases sparked by infections and chronic inflammation, such as CVD and possibly, Alzheimer’s disease.